Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

-/(educ|medit|memoris)ation/ as medicine (ayurveda is floss; no paywall, license wall,..) is safer than homeopathy; impossible to overdose on education pareto principle v 100% brain magic works by education for /muggles|dummies|../ i just discovered the blue print for (horn,nroh,..)(∘plenty,..)!!! :D
+/(educ|medit|memoris)ation/ as medicine (ayurveda is floss; no paywall, license wall,..) is safer than homeopathy; impossible to overdose on education pareto principle v 100% brain magic works by education for /muggles|dummies|../ i just discovered the blue print for (horns,snroh,..)(∘plenty,..)!!! :D